 2 It is not appropriate for the Court to give any deference to the Secretary's interpretation when he failed to promulgate regulations pursuant to NRS 293.247.
 See Nevada State Democratic Party .v Nevada Republican Party, 256 P.3d 1 (2011), citing Jefferson v.
 U.S., 546 F.3d 477 (7th Cir.
-2008)
+2008) (noting that the Internal Revenue Service's failure to promulgate regulations when mandated to do so by Congress could result in an ambiguous statute's nonenforcement.)

-Additionally, even if the Court determines that Respondent must make a cursory review of the affidavit to determine if the Elector or reliable person has "personal knowledge," Petitioners, in this case have personal knowledge of the facts set forth in the affidavit.
+27 28 in this case have personal knowledge of the facts set forth in the affidavit.
 Indeed, Mr. Muth has stated in the affidavit that "I have 'personal knowledge of the facts set forth' in this affidavit" as required by the statute.
 See Muth Decl.
 Exhibit 5.
 Additionally, Mr. Muth set forth that he has reviewed relevant business records by reviewing the National Change of Address (NCOA) database maintained by the United States Postal Service (USPS).
 Id.

 "A review of relevant business records can be the basis for personal knowledge in affidavits."
 See Kroll v.
 Incline Village General Improvement Dist.
 130 Nev.
 1206 (2014) citing Vote v.
 United States, 753 F. Supp.
 866, 868 (D. Nev.
 1990) (holding an IRS officer's review of a taxpayer's file met the "personal knowledge" requirement of FRCP 56(e)); Washington Cent.
 R.R.
 Co., Inc. v.
 Nat'l Mediation Bd., 830 F. Supp.
 1343, 1353 (E.D.
 Wash.
 1993) (holding "personal knowledge can come from review of the contents of files and records.).
-The Secretary Aguilar confirms that "[o]ne way to satisfy the general requirements [of NVRA] is to rely on the change-of-address information supplied by the U.S. Postal Service (NCOA Data).
+The Secretary Aguilar confirms that "[o]ne way to satisfy the general requirements [of NVRA] is to rely on the changeof-address information supplied by the U.S. Postal Service (NCOA Data).
 52 U.S.C. § 20507(c)(1).
 See Muth Decl., Exhibit 1.
 Moreover, the testimony regarding AB 652 in 1991, by Mr. Elliot was that the U.S. Postal Service's National Change of Address Program, which utilized the best information available to keep up with ever-moving voters.
 See Muth Declaration, Exhibit 6, page COF0014.

-Mr. Muth, while not required by statute, also provided the challenged registrant's address in Nevada, and the challenged registrant's new address, which in many cases are outside the state of Nevada.
+Mr. Muth, while not required by statute, also provided the challenged registrant's address in Nevada, and the challenged individuals new address, which in many cases are outside the state of Nevada.
 See Muth Declaration, Exhibit 5.